Fresh Orzo Salad Delight

 Pour the prepared dressing over the salad ingredients add half the fresh herbs and season with black pepper.
 Toss thoroughly to ensure even distribution of all components.
 Reserve remaining herbs for garnish just before serving which preserves their vibrant color and aroma.

 A bowl of rice, beans, tomatoes, onions, and spinach.
-Pin it

 A bowl of rice, beans, tomatoes, onions, and spinach. | zestplate.com